 There are so few women in professional audio, I can only imagine there are even fewer who do what you do.
 Have you met with many obstacles or much sexism?
 If so, how have you handled it?

-“Of course I have met with obstacles and sexism, but I generally don’t even realize it until afterwards.
+“Of course I have met with obstacles and sexism, but I generally don’t even realize it until afterward.
 I was raised to not accept any excuse or obstacle because of who I am or where I came from.
 That is so ingrained, I can’t even imagine accepting a limit or filter.
 I must credit my family for this.
 On top of that internal compass, I’m an engineer.
 I like to make decisions based upon good and complete data.
 When others judge me without good and complete data (such as based only upon gender) I find it more frustrating to be dismissed because they are using bad data than because they are being discriminatory.
 I can’t change who I am or who others are – but I can try to influence them to use good/complete data.“

 What advice do you have for young women and girls who are interested in science but intimidated by it?